You can install and import public components on anonymous mode, i.e. without authenticating with bit.dev.

 - Type a name for the key.
 The key name documents the key, and will not affect the behavior of the system.

-Key- Copy the content of the file
+Key- Copy the content of the file that you generated and ends with

 - Click on ‘Add SSH key’.